mattmallencode/crm/README.md

 Secondly, Sherpa **makes management easier**.
 A manager can assign a member of their sales team to chase down a specific customer, and that sales person knows immediately after logging into the application which contacts they are supposed to be handling.

 Lastly, **everything is traceable** with Sherpa.
 Not just in terms of analytics but also in terms of customer interactions.
-Everyone on a team can see which customers have been “left on the back burner” so to speak based on when the last time they were emailed for example.
+Everyone on a team can see which customers have been “left on the back burner” so to speak based on the last time they were emailed for example.

 It would be painful to set up a cohesive flow in terms of managing relationship with customers if a business bootstrapped it with several unconnected applications.
 Sherpa makes it easy.